 18. Explore the Startup Ecosystem of Malaysia

 Malaysian Innovation and Creativity Centre (MaGIC) and MAD Incubator are some of the organisations in Cyberjaya and Putrajaya which help build and support the startup ecosystems in Malaysia.
-Currently there are 77 ASEAN startups participating in MaGIC’s Accelerator Program – dubbed as the biggest startup accelerator program in the region.

 19. Marina Putrajaya